Guide To Nib Tipping Sizes

 the written line-widths each would produce, since these will vary

 due to writing pressure, ink, and paper choice.
-We have even found
+We have also found

-that there can be slight variations in tipping size between individual,
+that there can often be variations in tipping size between individual,

 identically-labeled nibs made by the same manufacturer--but the

 chart below still provides a useful reference point.

 Calligraphy Nibs and Vintage Nibs

 confusion, it should be noted that calligraphy nibs use a different